ChrisAlderson/pop-api/README.md

 })()
 ```

-### Advanded setup
+### Advanced setup

-**TODO:** Add example route controller with model, contetservice,
+**TODO:** Add example route controller with model, ContentService,
-basecontentcontroller and 'init' method with more options.
+BaseContentController and 'init' method with more options.

 ## API